stepchowfun/paxos/README.md

 ## Installation

-You can build and install with [Cargo](https://doc.rust-lang.org/book/second-edition/ch14-04-installing-binaries.html):
+You can build and install the program with [Cargo](https://doc.rust-lang.org/book/second-edition/ch14-04-installing-binaries.html):

 ```sh
 cargo install --force --path .